 In this era of open and globalized economy, trends and fashion move seamlessly from one economy to another.
-In fact, India has always tended to appreciate and pick up the best trends from the western civilization, whether in the field of music, lifestyle, or food.
+In fact, India has always tended to appreciate and pick up the best trends from western civilization, whether in the field of music, lifestyle, or food.

-Car is one of the most important lifestyle trends which have grabbed the eyeballs of almost everyone regardless of their profession, educational background, and economic abilities.
+The car is one of the most important lifestyle trends which have grabbed the eyeballs of almost everyone regardless of their profession, educational background, and economic abilities.
 Therefore, India has witnessed an ever-increasing trend of importing cars across segments.